 Joint work with Jacques Carette and Chung-chieh Shan.

-Lecture notes from the course on typed tagless-final embeddings of domain-specific languages
+Lecture notes from the course on typed tagless-final embeddings

 with mode details and more examples